worldstudio/worldstudio.github.io/_theme/incarceration.md

 organization_url: 'https://www.vera.org/'
 organization_image: /img/organizations/vera.svg
 organization_bio_html: >-
-  <p>Vera Institute for Justice strives to urgently build and improve justice
+  <p>Vera&rsquo;s mission is to urgently build and improve justice systems that
-  systems that ensure fairness, promote safety, and strengthen communities with of substantially reducing the number of people held in jail.
-In partnership 15 bellwether cities and major counties, Vera focuses on substantially lowering the number of people held in jail.
-Nam lobortis hendrerit est, quis accumsan nisi suscipit quis.
-Donec eleifend nisl nisi, vel posuere dui egestas eu.
+  insure fairness, promote safety and strengthen communities.
+The organization tackles the most pressing injustices of our day &ndash; from the causes and consequences of mass incarceration and racial disparities, to the unmet needs of the vulnerable, the marginalized and those harmed by crime and violence.
-  Morbi eu massa aliquam, fringilla quam sit amet, commodo velit.
-Curabitur et turpis pretium, sagittis velit quis, fringilla nulla.
-Maecenas in tortor vitae metus lacinia commodo nunc rutrum cursus.</p>
+  Vera works in partnership with local, state and national government officials to create change in the U.S. justice system</p>
 artist_name: Seymour Chwast
 artist_name_short: Seymour
 artist_url: 'http://seymourchwastarchive.com/'
-artist_image: /img/artists/seymour.svg
+artist_image: /img/artists/seymour.png
 artist_bio_html: >-
   <p>Seymour Chwast is co-founder of Push Pin Studios and has been director of
   the Pushpin Group where he reintroduced graphic styles and transformed them